Emodin-8-glucoside

 Emodin-8-glucoside is a natural product found in various plants used in traditional herbal medicine such as Aloe vera and Rheum officinale.
 It has antiviral effects, and has a complex mechanism of action, acting as a 5-HT_{1B} agonist as well as an activator of PPARα/γ and AMPK.

+Biosynthesis

+The enzyme hydroxyanthraquinone glucosyltransferase, characterised from Cinchona succiruba, converts the hydroxyanthraquinone, emodin, to its glucosylated derivative, emodin-8-glucoside.
+The glucose unit is transferred from UDP-glucose, with uridine diphosphate (UDP) as byproduct.